kwilley18/taskScheduler/README.md

 # taskScheduler

 ## Description
 This is an application that lists tasks for a user.
+Json-server is utilized to create a "mock" server where a user and add and delete a task from a server.

  ## Table of Contents
 * [Installation](#installation)